 Area Targets are created from a 3D scanned digital model of a physical space.
-Such a model can be obtained by using a 3D depth scanning camera.
-This guide lists the supported devices and the guides on using the technology to capture a rich and detailed model of your environment.
+Such a model can be obtained by using the Matterport™ scanning solution.
+This guide lists the supported devices and guidance on how to use the technology to capture a rich and detailed model of your environment.
 Get started creating engaging AR applications for large environments, rooms, and spaces!
 The surrounding environment is your target playground!

 - Matterport™ Pro2 Camera